 I started with updating or archiving previous posts, then began adding new content.
 I am continuing to create resources and to build community.
 Please join me to share ways to change our relationship to stuff and become more mindful about creating a positive, comfortable space to learn, work, live and connect.

 Sign up for the newsletter to stay informed about new classes, services, and other opportunities for discovery.

 I am passionate about empowering people to find the confidence and tools to tell their stories.
 As an educator, I have taught 1000s of people how to capture their personal histories and tell their stories.
 I remember seeing the relief and satisfaction when they could tell the stories then be able to let go of the things without fearing of losing the associated memories.
 That is when I realized that I was on to something.
 Now I help people going through life transition to eliminate the stress of clutter and untold stories by helping them capture memories so they can feel free to release the stuff.

 About Keep the Stories

-- Identify / find / rediscover the events and people that you associate with your belongings.
+- Identify memories you associate with your things.

 Get in touch

 If you are interested in classes, storytelling – or possible collaboration, I would love to connect with you.
 Drop me a line through this form – and let’s talk!